aaronmeza/RESTful-example/README.md

 # RESTful-example
-an example RESTful service in golfing
+an example RESTful service in golang